 June 15-22, 2022, Elixir Writing Retreat

-I’ll be participating and working as support staff for this amazing Angelella Editorial retreat at a chateau in western FRANCE!
-The wonderful Nova Ren Suma will be lecturing, as will our Angelella co-founders.
-Almost all the spaces are filled, but we’ll have a wait list as well.
+I participated and worked as support staff for this amazing Angelella Editorial retreat at a chateau in western FRANCE!
+The wonderful Jennifer Niven lectured, as did some of our talented Angelella author-editors.
+If this sounds amazing, watch for the next Elixir retreats in 2023!
 Click here for more info.

-School Visits: Research & Writing Doesn’t Have to Be Spooky!
+Research & Writing Doesn’t Have to Be Spooky!
+(School visit)

 World-Building isn’t Rocket Science: Techniques for Making the Unfamiliar Accessible to Readers